 These demoniac animals forced me to change my routine and find alternative routes to make my things and since I work in the same place for almost three years and always took the same road, this was a fresh coming.

-And only now that I find peace with them and find this reunion with nature, the nesting time is finished and they are not pissing me anymore so I have to wait another year to see if I can cooperate again with them but till then I think I’ll come back to my usual and shorter route to work.
+And only now that I find peace with them and find this reunion with nature, the nesting time is finished and they are not pissing me anymore and, since I’m a lazy c**t I’ll immediately start to take my usual routine again and I have to wait another year to see if I can cooperate again with them but till then I think I’ll come back to my usual and shorter route to work.